Enda Oates: Theatrical work and recognition

 In 1988, Oates appeared at the Gate Theatre in the Seán O'Casey play Juno and the Paycock, playing a furniture removal man.
 It was also performed at the John Golden Theatre on Broadway between 21 June–2 July 1988.
 Then in 1989, Oates appeared in the play Big Maggie at the Abbey Theatre, performed between 25 July–26 September 1989.
 In 1991 he appeared in a production of Plough and the Stars in London.

-Emer O'Kelly of the Irish Independent panned playwright Jim O'Hanlon's 2004 production of Pilgrims in the Park.
-While noting that the cast did "best with this rubbish", he expanded that "only Enda Oates as the husband and Barry Barnes as the priest have even moments of credibility."